yuliacannon/mongodb-homework/README.md

   subtitle: type string, min length 5, not required field,
   description: type string, min length 5, max length 5000, required,
   owner: user reference, required field,
-  category: valid options [sport, games, history],
+  category: valid options [sport, games, history], required
   createdAt: type datetime, required field
-  updatedAt: type datetime
+  updatedAt: type datetime, required field
 }
 ```

 * Using [Postman](https://www.getpostman.com/), and api endpoint **/articles (POST)**, I want to create new article,
 so that I can have possibility to find it in mongodb articles collection.
 Before creating new article, you should check if owner exist.
-(Don't forget that all your articles should have reference to specific user - ***owner*** field, and also increment ***numberOfArticles*** field for that user)
+(Don't forget that all your articles should have reference to specific user - ***owner*** field, and also after creating new article, increment ***numberOfArticles*** field for that user)

 * Using [Postman](https://www.getpostman.com/), and api endpoint **/articles/:articleId (PUT)**, I want to have possibility
 to edit any article document.
-Before you make update action, you should always check if article document / user exist, and only
+Before you make update action, you should always check if article / user exist, and only
 after that start updating document.

 * Using [Postman](https://www.getpostman.com/), and api endpoint **/articles (GET)**,
-I want to have possibility to search for some specific article using next filters **title, subtitle, description, owner, category,
+I want to have possibility to search for articles using next filters **title, subtitle, description, owner, category,
 createdAt, updatedAt**.
 If I request endpoint without setting filter criteria, I should get all articles from database.
 (Also you should populate owner field)